 7. Watch the city from the bird’s eye view.
 Busan Tower

-For shopping in Busan I suggest to visit the biggest department store ‘Shinsagae’.
-Levels 1 and 2 accommodate luxury brands boutiques and make up stands.
-Following on the upper levels – Korean and international brands and some European brands, sports apparel (Fila, Nike, Adidas etc) and restaurants and cinemas.
+For shopping in Busan, I suggest visiting the biggest department store ‘Shinsagae’.
+Levels 1 and 2 accommodate luxury brands boutiques and makeup stands.
+Following the upper levels – Korean and international brands and some European brands sport apparel (Fila, Nike, Adidas etc) and restaurants and cinemas.
 Cinemas in Korea are mostly screen movies in English with Korean subtitles.

 Tips by thetalesofatraveladdict of how to get there:

-If you are visiting Shinsagae Dpt store, take a time to go to the roof top.
+If you are visiting Shinsagae Dpt store, take time to go to the rooftop.
 The exit to the park is just behind the cafes.
 It is a small park, that would be more exciting for the kids, but adults can have a look too, take some photos or just enjoy a small outdoor oasis and relax after shopping and check out some fantastic views from the rooftop!

 13. Watch incredible sea life at Busan Aquarium